mechanismHQ/ordyswap/README.md

 > **Warning**
 > This repo is purely made for demonstration purposes.
 It has not been audited or even deeply tested.
 Use at your own risk.

+> **Warning**
+> This version of ordyswap should only be used with "Genesis" Ordinals,
+> not Ordinals that have already been transferred.

 <!-- TOC -->

 - [Ordyswap](#ordyswap)